W3CSS Theme - Round Classes

 Rounded corners can help soften an otherwise sharp design, but they have been difficult to achieve using images.
 CSS3 includes a simple method for rounding off one or all of the corners of an element’s box: border-radius.
 Both Mozilla and Webkit have implemented their own versions of border-radius in advance of the final W3C pronouncement, and you need to take these browser extensions into account for the widest interoperability.
 To set rounded corners:

-W3CSS Theme - Container Classes
+W3CSS Theme - How Regions are Constructed?

 By drupalhero |